AdobeDocs/experience-platform.en/help/data-governance/api/labels.md

 >[!NOTE]
 >
 >The `/labels` endpoint is only used to retrieve, create, and update data usage labels.
-For steps on how to add labels to datasets and fields using APIs, refer to the [labels API guide](../labels/api.md).
+For steps on how to add labels to datasets and fields using API calls, refer to the guide on [managing dataset labels](../labels/api.md).

 ##  Getting started